x-zvf/trio-web/README.md

 [**Play**](https://x-zvf.github.io/trio-web/)

 # License
-This project is licensed under the MIT license.
+This project is licensed under the MIT license, see LICENSE file.